avito-tech/avito-android/docs/content/blog/2019/12/open-source-introduction.md

 ![](https://habrastorage.org/webt/ox/s3/8i/oxs38itwej7tehznhbslvjpmsi0.png)

-For more details of the main modules and approaches, see [the project documentation](../../../infrastructure/Infrastructure.md).
+For more details of the main modules and approaches, see the project documentation(deleted).
 It is still incomplete, and not everything is translated.
 We want to make the documentation easier to understand, and need your help.
 Tell us what to improve and correct in the documentation in [our Telegram chat](https://t-do.ru/avito_android_opensource_en).